Environmental Destination

-Lower Trent Erewash
+Lower Trent and Erewash

 The Lower Trent and Erewash management catchment is one of the largest and most varied river systems in the region.
 Stretching from the confluence of the River Dove and River Trent near Derby to Alkborough Flats on the Humber Estuary, it covers around 2,045 km² and includes major rivers such as the Trent, Derwent, Soar, Erewash and Idle.
 The catchment spans Nottinghamshire and parts of Derbyshire, Leicestershire, Lincolnshire, South Yorkshire and North Lincolnshire, creating a highly interconnected landscape.